SteveNguyen/ue_robotics/Evaluation/README.md

 ** Warning : **
    Not using the inverse kinematics for the validation of a behavior is a crime.
-Your mark will be 0, and might even get fined.
+Your mark will be 0, and you might even get fined.

 ** Note : **